HenriUwU/gomoku/doc/src/contents/project/toolbox.md

 <br>

 The first tool we used was [gprof](https://en.wikipedia.org/wiki/Gprof).
 It's a powerful profiler (performance analysis) for Unix applications.
-It used a hybrid of instrumentation and sampling and was created as an extended version of the older "prof" tool.
+It used a hybrid of instrumentation and sampling and was created as an extended version of the older `prof` tool.
 Unlike prof, gprof is capable of limited call graph collecting and printing.

 <br>